 Whether you have health insurance or not, cost may be a factor when you’re considering these drugs.
-To see cost estimates for Tresiba and Lantus based on where you live, visit GoodRx.com.
-But keep in mind that what you’ll pay for either drug will depend on your treatment plan, health insurance, and the pharmacy you use.
+What you’ll pay for either drug will depend on your treatment plan, health insurance, and the pharmacy you use.

 Tresiba and Lantus are both prescribed to help people with type 1 or type 2 diabetes manage their blood sugar.
 The American Diabetes Association’s guidelines recommend both drugs as treatment options for certain people with either type of diabetes.

 However, some research suggests that Tresiba may be more effective than Lantus at preventing hypoglycemia (low blood sugar) during the night.
 This may be the case for people with either type of diabetes.

 Talk with your doctor about which long-acting insulin is right for your diabetes treatment plan.
 And if you’d like to learn more about how these drugs performed in certain studies, see the prescribing information for Tresiba and Lantus.

 Tresiba or Lantus may not be right for you if you have certain medical conditions or other factors that affect your health.
 Talk with your doctor about your health history before you take either drug.

 Before using Tresiba or Lantus, talk with your doctor if you are pregnant, breastfeeding, or have any of the following:

 - hypoglycemia (low blood sugar)